-Tsura Dabrovsky and her boisterous gypsy family arrive in town when the snow is finally melting away in the spring, and the mountain pass opens for traffic again.
+Yuri Ivanov and his boisterous gypsy family arrive in town when the snow is finally melting away in the spring, and the mountain pass opens for traffic again.
 They travel in an old fashion way, their brightly colored Vardo drawn by two robust piebald Gypsy Vanners.

 So she rarely leaves her house, minding her own solitary business.
 But if you’re awake early on Maundy Thursday, or if you decide to stay up when the moon is full, you just might see her fly past your window on her broom– but hush, don’t tell anyone.
 Nobody would believe you anyway!

 And so time goes by, each day the other alike, and that’s exactly the way Tara wants things to be…